Better management of the marine environment SOU 2008:48

+The Marine Environment Inquiry was appointed by the Government in 2006 to look into ways in which Swedish marine environment efforts can be improved nationally and together with other countries.
+The original terms of reference primarily involved knowledge-related issues.
+The Government's supplementary terms of reference extended the Inquiry's assignment to also include issues concerning the management and planning of Sweden's sea areas.
+Despite a large number of initiatives and international agreements, the environmental situation of the seas surrounding Sweden is far from acceptable.
+Warning reports on algal blooms and oxygen-deficient sea-beds occur almost every summer.
+The status of fish stocks is worse than ever.
+The enormous volume of shipping in the Baltic Sea is accompanied by a considerable risk of a shipping accident with extensive oil discharges as a result.
 The Inquiry considers that it is high time for a third-generation environmental policy.
 This third-generation environmental policy must entail a holistic approach and full integration of environmen-tal issues into all policy areas, stronger political leadership and, to a much greater extent, an international focus.
 With its long coastlines and large sea areas, it is in Sweden's interests to clearly pursue issues related to the Baltic Sea and Kattegat/Skagerrak environments.